camunda-community-hub/camunda-platform-7-graphql/README.md

 -------------

-For interactive GraphQL code completion, build-time validation or other fancy things to represent and interact with a Schema a client (i.e. a GraphQL tools builder) can use a GraphQL Introspection Query to retrieve the Servers GraphQL Schema.<br>
+For interactive GraphQL code completion, build-time validation, GraphQL Schema stiching or other fancy things
+any GraphQL client can use GraphQLs Introspection to retrieve the whole or parts of the Servers GraphQL Schema.<br>

-This is a possible and probably quite complete Introspection Query (from [GraphQL Voyager](https://apis.guru/graphql-voyager/)):
+This is a possible and probably quite complete _Introspection Query_ (from [GraphQL Voyager](https://apis.guru/graphql-voyager/)):

 ```